navapatn/Customer-Analytics---Supermarket-Segmentation/README.md

 * 2. Brand Choice Probability
 * 3. Purchase Quantity
 * Engineered features from the Encrypted customers data and purchases data including key features i.e. Sex, Martial status, Age, Income, Education, Occupation, Settlement Size, etc.
-* Performed preliminary and descriptive analysis with Hierarchical Clustering and K-mean Clustering to understand customer segmentations in the data.
+* Performed preliminary and descriptive analysis with Hierarchical Clustering and K-mean Clustering with PCA to understand customer segmentations in the data.

 ## Code and Resources Used
 **Python Version:** 3.7